Dragon-Age-Annual/dragonageannual.art/src/pages/before-you-apply.md

 ### Artists

+- We can no longer accept portfolios that are hosted solely on Twitter/X because they cannot be accessed without an account.

+- If your portfolio is hosted on a social media site, you must link to a hashtag or feed of ONLY your art.
+It is not acceptable to link to a feed that includes reblogs/reposts of others' art intermixed with your own.

 - Please provide a sampling of your work (minimum 5 pieces) which shows the various skills and styles you are capable of and which presents your art at its best.

-- For the wall calendar, we do not have a preference for style.
-Past pieces have ranged from cartoon/anime-inspired to painterly to realism, and everything in between.
+- For your portfolios, we do not have a preference for style.
+For the 2026 theme, we are asking that artists emulate the Dragon Age tarot or mural style.

-- Scoring will be based on overall composition, colour choices, strong backgrounds, and technique.
+- Scoring will be based on overall composition, color choices, strong backgrounds, and technique.

 - Merchandise artists do not need to have created similar merch before; however,